purescript-contrib/pulp/README.md

 * `pulp install` will install dependencies as given in the `bower.json` file.
 It essentially just invokes `bower install`.
 * `pulp build` invokes the PureScript compiler.
-Currently, it just compiles all `.purs` files in your `src` and dependencies, and outputs it as `out.js`.
+Currently, it just compiles all `.purs` files in your `src` and dependencies into the target directory, which defaults to `output`.
-* `pulp test` runs your test suite, which right now means it compiles your project, including files in the `test` directory, into a file called `test.js`, then invokes that file using Node.
+* `pulp test` runs your test suite: it expects a `Test.Main` package in the `test` directory, containing a `main` function, which is required and run using Node.
+It's expected that failing tests will cause the program to terminate with an error. `Test.QuickCheck` works well for this purpose.

-You were warned that it was rudimentary.

 ## License